Tongue Tie (Ankyloglossia) – Types, Causes, Symptoms & Treatment

-Not many people are aware of the medical condition known as tongue-tie.
-Instead, they would think of a person unable to speak when flustered.
-However, tongue-tie is a medical condition that many babies are born with.
-In this article, we shall discuss the condition in detail and in the ways it can affect the child.
-Read on to know more.
+Not many people are aware of the medical condition known as tongue-tie, or ankyloglossia.
+Instead, they might think of a person being unable to speak when flustered.
+However, tongue-tie is a real medical condition that affects many newborns, often referred to as tied tongue in newborns.
+This condition occurs when the thin piece of tissue under the baby’s tongue (the lingual frenulum) is shorter than usual, restricting movement.
+If left untreated, it can lead to difficulties in breastfeeding, speech delays, and other oral health issues.
+In this article, we shall discuss the condition in detail, including its symptoms, potential complications, and treatment options.
+Understanding tongue-tie can help parents seek early intervention for their child.
+Read on to know more about this often-overlooked condition.

 What Is Tongue-Tie (Ankyloglossia)?